rust-lang/rust/text/0000-cargo-workspace.md

 The root of a workspace, indicated by the presence of `[workspace]`, is responsible for defining the entire workspace (listing all members).
-This example here means that two extra crates will members of the workspace (which also includes the root).
+This example here means that two extra crates will be members of the workspace (which also includes the root).

 The `package.workspace` key is used to point at a workspace root.
 For